cwhitson97/WeatherApp/README.md

 __Courtney Whitson's Next Steps:__

 Status of Project: We have linked all the '.kv' files to the main executable, and are able to click buttons and navigate the app.
+Artifact: Within our source files you will find files ending with the extension '.kv' and 'main.py'.
+These files contain the GUI design and actions for any clickable items on the page.
+		  These files are used when loading the window or any time a button is pressed.

 1. Will connect the Weather API to the GUI, to display the weather
 2. Create unit tests to verify the functionality of the app